nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [dzone: Getting Started With Kubernetes In 2 Days](https://dzone.com/articles/getting-started-with-kubernetes-in-2-days) Check out these tools to help you deploy and manage your K8s clusters from the ground up...
 * [itnext.io: The subtleties of ensuring zero downtime during pod lifecycle events in Kubernetes](https://itnext.io/the-subtleties-of-ensuring-zero-downtime-during-pod-lifecycle-events-in-kubernetes-6461c12f7736)
 * [tutorialworks.com: The differences between Docker, containerd, CRI-O and runc](https://www.tutorialworks.com/difference-docker-containerd-runc-crio-oci/) Since Docker kicked off this explosion in containers, there’s been a growing family of tools and standards to help govern how to use this technology.
+* [searchitoperations.techtarget.com: Ensure Kubernetes high availability with master node planning](https://searchitoperations.techtarget.com/tip/Ensure-Kubernetes-high-availability-with-master-node-planning) Kubernetes ensures high availability in its worker nodes, but for a mission-critical workload, IT teams should take these extra steps for redundancy in the master node components.
 ### Kubernetes Jobs Market
 * [kube.careers: Kubernetes jobs market (Q2 2021)](https://kube.careers/report-2021-q2) We analyzed all the 113 Kubernetes jobs posted in the past 3 months (Apr-May-Jun 2021) and extracted metrics for:
     - Kubernetes salary ranges